Sutton fabric shop reopens after vandals caused £5,000 worth of damage

-A Sutton bridal alterations and fabric shop which was trashed by vandals last month finally reopened this weekend, and owner Pam Frankham admitted it had been ‘so tough’.
+A Sutton bridal alterations and fabric shop trashed by vandals last month has finally reopened – and owner Pam Frankham admitted it had been ‘so tough’.

 Pam began the arduous task of cleaning up the mess, but had to bin thousands of pounds worth of stock which was covered in glass during the break-in.